 Most SaaS products are paid for on a subscription basis.
 If a subscription product doesn’t regularly deliver value, customers will churn.

 Therefore, getting users to adopt your product by helping them realize sustained value is critical to maintaining and growing your business.

 Not only that:

-New products are not linearly adopted by the market.
+The new product adoption process is not linear.
 As your product matures, you’ll be faced with different customer segments.
 Each demands its own adoption process.

-This “innovation adoption lifecycle” or “product adoption curve” is broken down into five stages:
+This “innovation adoption lifecycle” or “product adoption curve” is broken down into five product adoption stages:

-Innovators (2.5% of the market) are excited about new products.
+Innovators (2.5% of the market) are excited about any new features and products.
 They love trying them out and don’t tend to mind a few bugs.
 They’re a great feedback resource, but their love of novelty makes them hard to pin down long-term.